flame-software/flame-docs/docs/v0.1/company/pitchdeck.md

 - Custom made emojis and stickers
 - Bots or automations that do certain complex tasks for you
 - Etc

+Analysing platforms with marketplaces it is clear that they are a profitable business:
+- App Store - 25 billion dollars in revenue 2017.
+- Play Store - 48 billion dollars in revenue 2021.
+- Steam Games Store - 8,7 billion dollars in revenue 2022.

 A percentage of each sale goes to Flame, and the user has value because they won't just be able to use these stickers and colors with us, but with anyone connected to the network.